tamerthamoqa/facenet-pytorch-glint360k/README.md

 ```

 ### For Center Loss with Cross Entropy training (Not Recommended to use this implementation as of yet)
+__Note__: Experiments using this method have not yielded good results, experiments are still on-going so I would not recommend using this training method.

 1. Type in ```python train_center.py -h``` to see the list of options of training.
 &nbsp;